gadgetron/GadgetronOnlineClass/README.md

 > Note that this course is based on the following teaching material:
 > [link](http://gadgetron.github.io/tutorial/)
 > [link](https://github.com/gadgetron/gadgetron/wiki/Gadgetron-Hello-World)
+> Running on of them before is highly recommended

 Since all participants are working at home on their own computer, we asked the participants to test their Ismrmrd and Gadgetron installation in advance.
-Detailed installation instructions has been summarized [here](gt-installation.md).
+Detailed installation instructions has been summarized [here](https://github.com/gadgetron/GadgetronOnlineClass/tree/master/Installation).

 Feel free to contact us and to post any inquiries on the gadegtron [forum](https://groups.google.com/forum/#!forum/gadgetron)